TritonDataCenter/manta/docs/user-guide/index.md

 ## Advanced Usage

-This introduction gave you a basic overview of Joyent Manta Storage Service: how to work with objects and how to use the system's compute environment to operate on those objects.
+This introduction gave you a basic overview of Manta storage service: how to work with objects and how to use the system's compute environment to operate on those objects.
 The system provides many more sophisticated features, including: